CCBlueX/LiquidBounce/README.md

 ## Contributing

-We appreciate contributions.
+We appreciate your contributions.
 So if you want to support us, feel free to make changes to LiquidBounce's source code and submit a pull request.

 ## Stats